flux-framework/flux-sched/resource/utilities/README.md

 INFO: =============================
 ```

-The output format of an allocation or reservation is a reversed tree shape
+The output format of an allocation or reservation is a tree shape
-where the root resource vertex appears at the last line.
+where the root resource vertex appears in the beginning.
 Each resource is
-annotated with the allocated or reserved count and exclusive (x) vs.
+annotated with the allocated or reserved count and exclusive vs.
-shared (s) access modes.
+shared access modes.

-For example, `core31[1:x]` indicates that the 1 unit of `core31` has been
+For example, `core15[1:exclusive]` indicates that the 1 unit of `core15` has been
 exclusively allocated.
-Similarly, `memory1[2:x]` shows that the 2 units
+Similarly, `memory0[8:exclusive]` shows that the 8 units
 (i.e., GB) of `memory1` have been exclusive allocated.

 Please note that the granularity of exclusive allocation/reservation is